svikashk/docs/guide/account-structure.md

 Boards in Zepel let you and your team track progress of your work items.
 A Board ideally represents a workflow each item flows through.

-Since most projects require members from other teams to get involved, you can have multiple Boards in your project to accomodate each team's workflow.
+Since most features require members from other disciplines to get involved, you can have multiple Boards in your project, so everyone can work just the way they want.

 ![Boards in Zepel](/assets/uploads/zepel-boards.png "Boards in Zepel")

-This allows members to track items across Features in a Board that fits their workflow.

 [Read more about Boards ->]({{ site.url }}{% link guide/boards.md %})